Fuzail22/Purchase-Processor/README.md

   3. Extract the values from those three columns.
   4. Stores it in easily accessible format in the database.
 - Provides a docket creater.
-- A real time drop down for supplier and Purchase order based on the file uploaded.
+- A real time drop down for supplier and Purchase order based on the PO file uploaded.
 - Download option to download the created dockets as CSV.

 ## Easily configurable features